xataio/client-ts/packages/client/Usage.md

 const users = await xata.db.users.any(johnQuery, janeQuery).getAll();
 ```

-We offer several helper methods to combine queries:
+We offer the following helper methods to combine queries:

 - `any()`: returns the records that match any of the queries.
 - `all()`: returns the records that match all of the queries.